hth313/ladybug/doc/differences.rst

 Flags are arranged differently.
 The reason for this is the annunciators 0-4 on the HP-41 that can be used to provide additional feedback compared to the HP-16C.
 The arrangement was inspired by making it logical, rather than trying to be compatible with the HP-16C.

-The sign and zero flags are very common on micro processors and gives additional feedback, being shown on the annunciators.
+The sign and zero flags are very common on micro processors and gives additional feedback, being shown by the annunciators.
 It also allows for implementing compares in a way more similar to micro processors, which is discussed next.

 .. index:: compares